 - Make sure your building contractor is aware of the proximity of neighbouring properties.

 - If you become aware of a potential problem, call a “Stop Work”.
 Kick the builder off the site if you have to.
 The owners in the video had a better overview of the potential problem.
 Taking a photo sometimes just isn’t enough.

-Carefully consider whether the excavation for your pool will affect the footings of your house.
+Carefully consider whether the excavation for the pool on your small allotment will affect the footings of your house.
 An engineer can help.

 Next; Carefully consider whether the excavation for your pool will affect your neighbour’s property.

 Just recently we were sent a proposed site plan for a pool.
 Did the pool affect the pool owner’s house?